-Patients who pose a risk or those found unfit to be tried, or not guilty by reasons of insanity, in respect of murder, manslaughter or one of the offences listed in Home Office Circular 16/1 2005 will only be eligible for a visit if within the permitted categories of relationship.
+Patients who are found unfit to be tried, or not guilty by reasons of insanity, in respect of murder, manslaughter or those who pose a risk to children will only be eligible for a visit if within the permitted categories of relationship.

 The nominated officer of the relevant hospital must contact a person with parental responsibility for the child to:

 A clinical assessment of the patient must be undertaken by the hospital.